Skip to Main Content

 • Who will write a letter for you?

-• Typically, it’s two faculty members and one work supervisor, but follow the instructions on DICAS.
+• Typically, you will need a letter from two faculty members and one work supervisor, but follow the instructions on DICAS.

 • Choose people who know you well enough to write a favorable letter.